iic-jku/iic-circdia/README.md

 The regular updates from Stefan's Zip-file are tracked.

 For exemplary use of this LaTeX package, see `demo_circdia.tex`.
+This package has also been used to create the circuit figures in this publication: https://doi.org/10.1109/MSSC.2021.3088968

 Changes versus the original package:
 * Added MOSFET symbols according to Razavi book style (elements `nmos`, `nmos*`, `pmos`, `pmos*`)